 Maximum speeds in modern lines in the pickling section can be as high as 300 meters per minute (m/min) to 460 m/min.
 Although sustained operation at such speeds is limited by other aspects of coil handling, the selection of pickling tank acid concentrations and temperatures are to be such that complete scale removal is achieved during periods of high-speed operation.
 A schematic diagram of a typical continuous pickling line is at Fig 3.

 Fig 4 Schematic diagram of a typical continuous pickling line

 A few pickling lines make use of vertical towers in which one or two HCl acid spray-columns are used.
 The acid spray columns are assembled and sealed in sections made of fiber-glass reinforced polyester, with a tower height of 21 m to 46 m.
 The tank sections are made from rubber lined steel.
 After use, acid flows into a sump and is returned to the circulating tank.
 The composition of the acid in the recirculation tank is typically maintained at 11 g/100 cc HCl acid and 13 % FeCl2.
 It is passed through a C-block heat exchanger and delivered to the sprays at 77 deg C. Most lines of this type have acid-regenerating facilities.
 Entry and exit coil handling are similar to the more common horizontal lines.

 Types of pickling lines

-Fig. 4 Schematics of continuous pickling line
+Fig. 7 Schematic drawing of a continuous pickling line